Infographic | How Hollywood Animators Turn Data into Dollars

 Sophisticated Animation Rendering Requires More Storage and Compute

 In live-action films, cameras capture the movement of actors and the surrounding environment.
 Animated movies rely on digital artists and software engineers to manipulate thousands of data points to create the movement of every detail in a scene—down to the blades of grass blowing in the wind.
-The result is terabytes (TB) of data that require optimized object storage and an incredible amount of compute (both locally and in the cloud) to create the final product.
+The result is terabytes (TB) of data that require optimized object storage and an incredible amount of computing (both locally and in the cloud) to create the final product.

 To create each scene, artists draw from a stored bank of character features (like facial expressions and clothing) and environmental elements.
 Artists use as many as 100,000 files for one single frame of an animated movie—meaning not only tons of storage space, but also compute power, is required.3 Artists need their “data-rich canvases” to respond quickly during the creative process, and latencies can lead to interruption and increased production time.